spatie/guidelines.spatie.be/content/misc/google-analytics.md

 1. Go to `Admin > View > Filters` and create a new filter
 2. Choose `Custom`, with "Include", field "Hostname", filter pattern *your-website-url*.
-3. If there's Analytics data available, you can verify that the filter works a intended
+3. If there's Analytics data available, you can verify that the filter works as intended
 4. Don't forget to save!

 ## Google Tag Manager Best practices